tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## IBM Rational Test Virtualization Server (RTVS)

-The Green Hat plug-in for UrbanCode Deploy that was shipped earlier has been split into the following two parts in the current release:   * [IBM Rational Integration Tester (RIT) plug-in](https://www.urbancode.com/plugin/ibm-rational-
+The Green Hat plug-in for UrbanCode Deploy that was shipped earlier has been split into the following two parts in the current release:   * [IBM Rational Integration Tester (RIT) plug-in](https://www.urbancode.com/plugin/ibm-rational-integration-tester-rit/), which helps you initiate integration tests from UrbanCode Deploy server. * Service virtualization plug-in, which executes virtual services that model services which your application depends on.
+You can initiate the execution of virtual services from UrbanCode Deploy server.

 ---